ChihshengJ/hover/README.md

 ### 8. Appearance Customization

 Customize wallpaper from image files or URLs and pick the color of the navigation ball to create your own themed PDF reading experience.
+(I personally find it extremely calming to use a wallpaper)

 <p align="center">
 <img src="assets/customize_demo.png" width="800" alt="Hover Banner"/>